lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-creating-oracle-webLogic-server-11g-virtual-machine.md

 	1. Leave **Storage Account** as-is to create a new storage account with the VM name.

-	2. Leave as **Availability Set** as “Not Configured”.
+	2. Leave as **Availability Set** as "Not Configured".

 	3. Do not add any **endpoints** at this time.

-9. Choose or Create a [Resource Group](/documentation/articles/resource-group-portal)
+9. Choose or Create a [Resource Group](/documentation/articles/resource-group-portal/)

 10. Choose a **Subscription**